1. Please state project objectives and what work was done this quarter to address them:

 2. Please state what work is anticipated for next quarter:

-– Data analysis for an interim report will be conducted in June and July.
+– Data analysis and interim report writing will continue.

 3. Please state budget status (underspend or overspend, and why):